 An Example of Flood Damage vs. Wind Driven Rain Damage

-If Biscayne Bay receives an unusual amount of rainfall in Hurricane Irma and water rises out of the Bay into Downtown Miami and Brickell, this is considered flood damage.
+If Biscayne Bay receives an unusual amount of rainfall in Hurricane Michael and water rises out of the Bay into Downtown Miami and Brickell, this is considered flood damage.

-Alternatively, if your windows are broken during Hurricane Irma in Fort Lauderdale and torrential rain floods your living room, since the water came directly from the sky, this is considered wind-driven water damage (rain).
+Alternatively, if your windows are broken during Hurricane Michael in Tallahassee and torrential rain floods your living room, since the water came directly from the sky, this is considered wind-driven water damage (rain).

 Still unsure how to proceed with your claim?
 Our lawyers will guide you on your path to justice.

-Seeking Justice for Wrongful Denials or Delays on Hurricane Irma Insurance Damage Claims
+Seeking Justice for Wrongful Denials or Delays on Hurricane Michael Insurance Damage Claims

 Florida Lawyers for Wrongful Denial of Hurricane Damage Insurance Claims

-The lawyers at Senior Justice Law Firm are here to help Hurricane Irma victims pick up the pieces following this tragic storm.
-Since 1972, our lawyers have fought against large insurance companies acting in bad faith at the expense of their insureds.
+The lawyers at Senior Justice Law Firm are here to help Hurricane Michael victims pick up the pieces following this tragic storm.
+Our lawyers have fought against large insurance companies acting in bad faith at the expense of their insureds.

-If you suffered damage in Hurricane Irma and need assistance with your claim, call us today at 561-717-0817.
+If you suffered damage in Hurricane Michael and need assistance with your claim, call us today at 561-717-0817.
 We always provide free consultations and we do not get paid unless you make a financial recovery.
-With 3 Florida offices, we can help you achieve justice for your losses resulting from Hurricane Irma.
+With 3 Florida offices, we can help you achieve justice for your losses resulting from Hurricane Michael.

 Lastly, remember; stuff is just stuff.
 Every item is replaceable, except human life.
 Make sure to protect you and your family in this crisis and be safe.